DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 Mistake 3: Choosing an answer just because similar words appear

-Mistake 4: Skipping part 5 (gap text)
+Mistake 4: Skipping Part 5 (gap text)

 Mistake 5: No time control

-Mistake 6: Not practicing in exam format
+Mistake 6: Not practicing in the exam format

 Your step-by-step preparation plan